On Supports for graphs of bounded genus: Construction of Supports

 \subsection{Dual Support}

 In this section, we show that for a cross-free system on a graph of genus $g$, there is a dual support of genus at most $g$.
-First, we show that for constructing a dual support, we can assume that there are no two $H, H'\in\mathcal{H}$ such that $V(H)\subseteq V(H')$. \hide{ Unlike the primal case however, we are unable to prove that the algorithm implied in the proof of Theorem~\ref{thm:dualembedded} runs in polynomial time, even if a cross-free embedding of the system is given.
-The main difficulty is that in the process of vertex bypassing at a vertex $v$, we add additional vertices while subdividing the edges incident to $v$.
-In the primal case, the newly added red vertices are not maximal vertices, and therefore we do not apply vertex bypassing to them.
-In the dual case however, we may require repeatedly applying vertex bypassing to newly created vertices.
-As a consequence, the size of the graph increases and we are not able to bound the size of the graph by a polynomial. }
+First, we show that for constructing a dual support, we can assume that there are no two $H, H'\in\mathcal{H}$ such that $V(H)\subseteq V(H')$.

 \begin{proposition} Let $(G,\mathcal{H})$ be a graph system.
 Let $\mathcal{H}'\subseteq\mathcal{H}$ be maximal such that $\forall\; H, H'\in\mathcal{H}'$, $H\setminus H'\neq\emptyset$, and that for each $H\in\mathcal{H}\setminus\mathcal{H}'$, $H\subseteq H'$ for some $H'\in\mathcal{H}'$.
 If $Q'$ is a dual support for $(G,\mathcal{H}')$ then, there is a dual support $Q^*$ for $(G,\mathcal{H})$ such that if $Q'$ has genus $g$, then $Q^*$ has genus $g$. \end{proposition} \begin{proof} Consider the containment order $\mathcal{P}=(\mathcal{H},\preceq)$ where for $H,H'\in\mathcal{H}$, $H\preceq H'$ iff $V(H)\subseteq V(H')$.
 Then $\mathcal{P}$ is a partial ordered set.
 Let $\ell(\mathcal{P})$ be the maximum length of a chain in $\mathcal{P}$, and $c(\mathcal{P})$ be the number of chains of length $\ell(\mathcal{P})$.
 We prove by induction on $(\ell(\mathcal{P}),c(\mathcal{P}))$, that a dual support $Q'$ for a lexicographically smaller system can be extended to a dual support $Q^*$ of a larger system so that $Q^*$ has the same genus as $Q'$.
 If we show this, then we can remove all containments, construct a support, and extend it to obtain a dual support for the original system without increasing the genus.